liberu-genealogy/genealogy-old/README.md

 2. Copy .env.example to .env and edit details

-3. `composer install` (On Windows add --ignore-platform-reqs to the end of the command
+3. `composer install` or on Windows you need to use `composer install --ignore-platform-reqs ext-pcntl ext-posix`

 4. `php artisan key:generate`

+5. `php artisan serve`
-5. In order to serve the back-end API, take a look at the Local Development Server section of the [Laravel installation documentation](https://laravel.com/docs/6.x/#installation) and consider using [Valet](https://laravel.com/docs/6.x/valet) for a better experience
+In order to serve the back-end API, take a look at the Local Development Server section of the [Laravel installation documentation](https://laravel.com/docs/6.x/#installation) and consider using [Valet](https://laravel.com/docs/6.x/valet) for a better experience

 6. Run `php artisan migrate --seed`

-7. Follow steps for client side (https://github.com/cgd-ui/genealogy) and launch the site and log into the project with user: `admin@familytree365.com`, password: `password`
+7. Follow installation steps for client side (https://github.com/cgd-ui/genealogy) and launch the site and log into the project with user: `admin@familytree365.com`, password: `password`

 8. (optional) Setup the configuration files as needed, in `config/enso/*.php`